 - SEO-Friendly.
 This is optional (exact match domains aren’t as valued) but you may want keywords in the domain.
 This is helpful if creating a local business site or if you’re opportunistic when building niche sites.

 - Valuable.
-Domaining and site flipping is a cool way to make money with domains.
-Perhaps you’ll choose one because trends.
+Domaining and site flipping is a cool ways to make money with domains.
+Perhaps you’ll choose one because of trends.
 Or, have people approach you to buy.
-Speculate this possibility when deciding a name.
+Speculate this possibility when deciding on a name.

 Of course, there are always outliers with domains.
 A hyped brand could create microsites with an oddball name.
 Or, you see sites using strictly numbers becoming popular.
 Don’t count on it though, start with the qualities especially if this is the first one you’re registering.